guettli/programming-guidelines/README.md

 -   work related mails
 -   mailing lists

+Maybe you love your job.
+But your job is not your family.
+It is a kind of mental hygiene to keep this seperated.

 ### Clean up your desk

 Don't forget to clean your desk.
 I don't write this here because I do it